will-aleyegn/TOSCA_DEV/components/MANUFACTURER_DOCS_INDEX.md

 **Purpose:** Centralize all hardware documentation for easy reference and compliance

 **Benefits:**
-- ✅ All documentation in one place (project repository)
+- [DONE] All documentation in one place (project repository)
-- ✅ Easy navigation with README files
+- [DONE] Easy navigation with README files
-- ✅ Clear organization by component
+- [DONE] Clear organization by component
-- ✅ Version controlled with git
+- [DONE] Version controlled with git
-- ✅ Supports Hardware API Usage Rule compliance
+- [DONE] Supports Hardware API Usage Rule compliance
-- ✅ Facilitates future development and onboarding
+- [DONE] Facilitates future development and onboarding

 ---